mattcsnyder/Universal-Scraper/README.md

 # Universal-Scraper
 A plug-and-play Selenium scraper for any tabular (or row-based) web page.

-Here’s your complete README.md — clean, professional, and ready to drop into your scraper repo.
-It includes everything: intro, full features with code snippets, setup instructions, and ChromeDriver configuration.

-⸻

 # 🕷️ Universal Selenium Web Scraper

 A plug-and-play, highly configurable Python scraper built with Selenium.
 Extract tabular or row-based data from any website by simply editing a configuration dictionary — no code rewrites required.